Books on Focus

 “Attention is like energy in that without it no work can be done, and in doing work is dissipated.
 We create ourselves by how we use this energy.
 Memories, thoughts, and feelings are all shaped by how use it.
 And it is an energy under control, to do with as we please; hence attention is our most important tool in the task of improving the quality of experience.”

-So there you have it, a list of books on focus.
+So there you have it, a list of books on focus, concentration, discipline and productivity.
 If you’ve managed to read right to the bottom of the article, well done - maybe your focus isn’t as bad as you thought it was.
 If you have any comments or suggestions on books on the topic, please let me know below and thanks for reading.

 Previous